SansGuidon/bookmarks/README.md

 * [Michael O'Brien](https://simplesecurity.sensedeep.com/web-developer-security-checklist-f2e4f43c9c56) - (2017) Web Developer Security Checklist
 * [GoogleChrome/lighthouse](https://github.com/GoogleChrome/lighthouse) - Auditing, performance metrics, and best practices for Progressive Web Apps
 * [Paul Calvano](https://discuss.httparchive.org/t/adoption-of-http-security-headers-on-the-web/1259) - (2018) Adoption of HTTP Security Headers on the Web
-* [Flavio Copes](https://flaviocopes.com/chrome-devtools-tips/) - (2018 A list of cool Chrome DevTools Tips and Tricks
+* [Flavio Copes](https://flaviocopes.com/chrome-devtools-tips/) - (2018) A list of cool Chrome DevTools Tips and Tricks
-* [Webbkoll](https://webbkoll.dataskydd.net/en/) - How privacy-friendly is your site?
-An online tool that checks how a website is doing with regards to privacy.
-* [What Does My Site Cost?](https://whatdoesmysitecost.com/) - Find out how much it costs for someone to use your site on mobile networks around the world.
 * [Amanda Sopkin](https://dev.to/amandasopkin/fantastic-personal-websites-and-how-to-make-them--22om) - (2018) Fantastic Personal Websites and How to Make Them | tips for good portfolio
 * [awesome-portfolios](https://github.com/iRaul/awesome-portfolios) - Awesome Creative Portfolio Websites
 * [HTML5 Please](http://html5please.com/) - Use the new and shiny responsibly. | Look up HTML5, CSS3, etc features, know if they are ready for use, and if so find out how you should use them – with polyfills, fallbacks or as they are.
 * [Jack Lenox](https://www.smashingmagazine.com/2019/01/save-planet-improving-website-performance/) - (2019) How Improving Website Performance Can Help Save The Planet
-* [Url Checker](http://urlchecker.org/) - Multi URL checker, can work from an input list.
-* [Wappalyzer](https://www.wappalyzer.com/) - Identify technology on websites.
-It detects content management systems, ecommerce platforms, web frameworks, server software, analytics tools and many more.
 * [StaticGen](https://www.staticgen.com/) - A List of Static Site Generators for [JAMstack](https://jamstack.org/) Sites
 * [JAMstack](https://jamstack.org/) : noun `’jam-stak’` : Modern web development architecture based on client-side JavaScript, reusable APIs, and prebuilt Markup. | The JAMstack is not about specific technologies.
 It’s a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.
 * [Mikołaj Stolarski](https://www.smashingmagazine.com/2015/09/principles-of-html5-game-design/) - (2015) Principles Of HTML5 Game Design